gabrielfalcao/bose/doc/plugins.rst

-Extending and customizing nose with plugins
+Extending and customizing bose with plugins
 ===========================================

-nose has plugin hooks for loading, running, watching and reporting on tests and test runs.
+bose has plugin hooks for loading, running, watching and reporting on tests and test runs.
 If you don't like the default collection scheme, or it doesn't suit the layout of your project, or you need reports in a format different from the unittest standard, or you need to collect some additional information about tests (like code coverage or profiling data), you can write a plugin to do so.
 See the section on `writing plugins`_ for more.

-nose also comes with a number of built-in plugins, such as:
+bose also comes with a number of built-in plugins, such as:

 * Output capture

-  Unless called with the ``-s`` (``--nocapture``) switch, nose will capture stdout during each test run, and print the captured output only for tests that fail or have errors.
+  Unless called with the ``-s`` (``--nocapture``) switch, bose will capture stdout during each test run, and print the captured output only for tests that fail or have errors.
 The captured output is printed immediately following the error or failure output for the test.
 (Note that output in